 Like everything in life, what is bad for some is positive for others.
 The conception that companies have regarding job jumpers benefits those with a senior profile who are more committed, since they will be more valued at the time of being hired, and even of an internal promotion.

-Advantages of hiring job hoppers
+Advantages of hiring those who practice job hopping

 Companies should try to control their turnover rate, but it is not necessary that it be zero.
 In fact, it is considered that a index below 15% is healthy, because it allows the template to be recycled.
 Therefore, every organization must be aware that its staff will be divided into two groups: the people who show the most commitment and loyalty to the company, who represent the talent that will stay in the long term and that must be promoted.
 And the people who will leave in two or three years, but who have talent and potential that can be fully exploited during that time for the benefit of the business.